ColbyRReichenbach/Self-Optimizing-Ad-Campaign/README.md

     ```bash
     streamlit run app.py
     ```
-    The application will open in your web browser.
+    The application will open in your web browser, allowing you to configure and run the simulations.

+---